-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.

-Seals around bath and shower areas are vulnerable to leakage.
+Notes Seals around bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-The radiators are of an older type.
+Heating and hot water Repair category 2 Notes The central heating system is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
 The central heating boiler is located in a position that some heating engineers may be reluctant to service or maintain.
 Health and Safety guidance for trades and professional practice is constantly changing and there is a possibility that future changes could hinder or prevent on- going maintenance/servicing.
+I am advised by the seller that the gas central heating benefits from an annual service and this should be confirmed.